apple/axlearn/axlearn/ft/README.md

 ### Fault recovery

 If any trainer process fails, the error propagates and causes the other trainers to fail as well.
 Each failing trainer ends its pod.
-After all pods exit, GKE is configured to restart the job and repeat the three steps above.
+After all pods exit, GKE is configured to restart the AXLearn job and repeat the three steps above.
 The restarted job then loads the latest checkpoint and continues training.

 ## The problem